branwright1/BlackQuartz/README.md

 ### Deisgn goals
 - RoseQuartz IPC (rosectl)
 - Manual tiling protocol (framectl)
-- Simple decorations (likw titlebars)
+- Simple decorations (like titlebars)
 - GLSL Shaders as wallpaper or shadows
 - Rename from BlackQuartz to RoseQuartz
 - Complete rewrite from closed source version